jomonylw/jomonylw.github.io/content/posts/1731056005962/index.en.md

 series_order: 5
 ---

-## Investment Iron Law 3: Invest Sooner Rather Than Later
+## Investment Iron Law III: Invest Sooner Rather Than Later

 > Invest first, then wait for the opportunity,
 > rather than waiting for the opportunity to invest.